eg-bet/freecodecamp/README.md

-## Welcome to my FreeCodeCamp learning repo! :chick
+## Welcome to my FreeCodeCamp learning repo! :hatching-chick:

 I'm using this repo to keep track of my solutions and notes across devices.